 Section 1.
-Monthly Programmatic Reports.
+Annual Programmatic Reports.

-- 1.1 The Agency shall submit a Monthly Programmatic Report to the Manager, together with the Invoice on or before the last day of the month following the month that during which Services were provided. - 1.2 The CDBG Program's Monthly Programmatic Report shall be submitted in accordance with the reporting requirements, attached to this Agreement as "Exhibit F," which shall include, but not be limited to, the following information: - (a) Total of unduplicated persons (Program participants) and households assisted; - (b) Income breakdown of households assisted; - (c) Number of female headed households assisted; - (d) Number of homeless persons and households assisted; - (e) Racial breakdown and ethnic background of assisted; and - (f) Description of Service(s) provided. - 1.3 The Agency shall submit an end of the fiscal year, close-out Programmatic Report containing the cumulative totals and characteristics of persons and households assisted, and type of Services provided.
-In addition, the Agency must report on how the Project assisted in fulfilling Consolidated Plan goals and CDBG Program National Objectives through its accomplishments. - 1.4 The Programmatic Report must demonstrate how the proposed Project can be measured according to the Performance Measurement Standards identified in "Exhibit F." - 1.5 The Manager should be notified in writing of any problems, delays, or adverse conditions which affect the ability to attain CDBG Program goals or preclude the attainment of projected units of service.
+- 1.1 The Agency shall submit an Annual Programmatic Report to the Manager, together with the Invoice within thirty (30) calendar days of the end of each fiscal year (September 30). - 1.2 The CDBG Program's Annual Programmatic Report shall be submitted in accordance with the reporting requirements, attached to this Agreement as "Exhibit F," which shall include, but not be limited to, the following information: - (a) Total of unduplicated persons (Program participants) and households assisted; - (b) Income breakdown of households assisted; - (c) Number of female headed households assisted; - (d) Number of homeless persons and households assisted; - (e) Racial breakdown and ethnic background of assisted; and - (f) Description of Service(s) provided.

+- 1.3 The Annual Programmatic Report shall contain the cumulative totals and characteristics of persons and households assisted, and type of Work provided.
+In addition, the Agency must report on how the Project assisted in fulfilling Consolidated Plan goals and CDBG Program National Objectives through its accomplishments. - 1.4 The Annual Programmatic Report must demonstrate how the proposed Project can be measured according to the Performance Measurement Standards identified in "Exhibit F." - 1.5 The Manager should be notified in writing of any problems, delays, or adverse conditions which affect the ability to attain CDBG Program goals or preclude the attainment of projected units of service.
 Any such notification should be immediately after any of these conditions become known.
 A statement of action taken and any technical assistance needed to resolve the situation shall accompany this disclosure.